VinaySharmaMnnit/JavaScript_Projects/Clock/README.md

+# This is a real clock project.
+#HTML, CSS, and JS are used.
-#All projects of Javascript30 challenge
+#Second day project of Javascript30 challenge

-#Different projects have their readme files